The Go-to-Mars Mentality: 3 Reasons to Think Bigger for the Future Workforce

 The out-of-box experience is crucial now.

-Insight Microsoft Services Practice Lead John Murphy exemplifies the “go-to-Mars" mentality, asserting, “The future office — on Earth, on Mars or anywhere in the galaxy, needs only three things to work: a device, an email address and an internet connection.
+Insight Microsoft Services Practice Lead John Murphy exemplifies a “go-to-Mars" mentality.
+With enthusiasm, he states, “The future office — on Earth, on Mars or anywhere in the galaxy, needs only three things to work: a device, an email address and an internet connection.
 That’s it.”

 Think about the same simplicity when delivering a superior Out-of-Box Experience (OOBE), the initial setup experience when a user prepares to use a new device for the first time.
 More organizations are investing in their own OOBE, citing benefits such as positive perception of the business and reduced long-term costs.
 If users gets lost in a frustrating maze of licensing agreements, installation wizards and an abundance of steps during the setup process, they’re likely to lose trust in the brand that delivered it to them, dubbing the instance as a dreaded “out-of-box failure.”